endormi/awesome-dj/README.md

 [![django](https://user-images.githubusercontent.com/39559256/58042289-f3cf0700-7b42-11e9-972a-0535fbe404af.jpg)](https://www.skysilk.com/blog/2017/how-to-make-a-blog-with-django/)

 This repository is specifically meant to those who are looking into using Django, since this gives a good amount of information about Django and it's capabilities.

+**Disclaimer**: I have also included a [bootstrap boilerplate](https://github.com/endormi/django/tree/master/boilerplate) for this project.

 > Python version support